CloudBytes-Academy/CloudBytes.dev/content/aws/50001040-cdk-fn-lambda-aws-docker.md

 Category: AWS Academy
 Series: AWS CDK
 series_index: 1040
-Tags: aws, cdk, python, lambda, docker
+Tags: aws, cdk, python
 Author: Rehan Haider
 Summary: This article provides a walkthrough on how to deploy an AWS Lambda function using a AWS provided ECR Docker image with AWS CDK in Python
-Keywords: lambda, cdk, docker, python, aws
+Keywords: lambda, cdk, docker, python, aws, ecr